sendbird/sendbird-platform-sdk-javascript/docs/UserChannelMetadataApi.md

 ## deleteChannelMetadataByKey

-> deleteChannelMetadataByKey(channelType, channelUrl, key, opts)
+> deleteChannelMetadataByKey(apiToken, channelType, channelUrl, key)

 Delete a channel metadata - When deleting a specific item of a channel metadata by its key